maxd/graphql-dsl/README.md

 ## 👀 Examples

-:bulb: _Non-official SpaceX GraphQL API is using for most of examples.
-So, you can test generated GraphQL queries [here](https://api.spacex.land/graphql/)._
+:bulb: _Non-official SpaceX GraphQL and Rick and Morty APIs are using for most of examples.
+So, you can test generated GraphQL queries [here](https://api.spacex.land/graphql/) and [here](https://rickandmortyapi.com/graphql)._

 ### Operations

-GraphQL support three types of operations:
+The GraphQL support three types of operations:

 * `query` - for fetch data.
 * `mutation` - for update data.